What is Your Orientation Toward Exercise?

 “My mind was quite confused, as I still loved the idea of continuing a movement practice I enjoyed, but the signals from my body were clear.”

 I decided to take a break and listen for any signs that it was time to get back into yoga.
-The desire to practice didn’t fully return for another 4 years.
+The desire to practice didn’t fully return for another four years.

 I struggled to mentally accept that I wasn’t as active as I had once been yet chose to honor my body’s wisdom regardless.
-Now in my mid-thirties, my body is asking to balance rest with activity, to take regular walks and add in yoga when I have the energy.
+Now in my mid-thirties, my body is asking to balance rest with activity, to take regular walks and add in yoga on days I have the energy.

-My orientation toward exercise has shifted dramatically over the last 10 years.
-It’s rare that I push myself based on my internal beliefs when I recognize that my body is saying no. But this body-honoring approach and the willingness to not always follow mainstream exercise advice took time to get comfortable with.
+My orientation toward exercise has shifted dramatically over the last decade.
+It’s rare that I push myself when I recognize my body saying no, a clear departure from when I used to let my beliefs dictate my decision.
+This body-honoring approach and the willingness to not always follow mainstream exercise advice, however, took time to truly embrace.

 “We have a lot of ideas about how we should move but we’re not often taught to consult our bodies, even though our bodies are the natural experts.”